import torch.nn as nn

 \[ x + f(x) \tag{3}\]

 which has since also become known as a skip connection.
 The layers of the network return a “residual mapping” \(f(x)\) which is added to the main input.
 From their paper the primary motivation was to combat the degradation problem, where deeper networks have higher training and test error.
-This should be slightly surprising as we might expect a model with 20 layers can be replicated within a model of 50 layers.
+This should be slightly surprising, we might expect a model with 20 layers can be replicated within a model of 50 layers - if we set the first 20 layers to match the smaller model and the remaining 30 layers to be the identity.

 It turns out that for networks without a residual stream the correlation between gradients decays exponentially (Balduzzi et al. 2018), that is to say at a point \(x\) the gradient \(\nabla f(x)\) might be almost random compared to a near by point \(x + \delta\) with gradient \(\nabla f(x + \delta)\).
 If the gradients are almost random gradient descent is too, we set off down the slope only to immediately find it increase again.
 In contrast, with skip connections the correlation between gradients decays sub-linearly.

-A subtly different additional benefit to using a residual stream is that we also solve the vanishing gradient problem, where by in a deep network backpropagation will involve many applications of the chain rule such that if any of the gradients are small the total update to the weights will vanish.
+A subtly different additional benefit to using a residual stream is that we also address the vanishing gradient problem, which is where backpropagation in a deep network will involve many applications of the chain rule such that if any of the gradients are small the total update to the weights will vanish.

 Following this 3Blue1Brown explainer (Sanderson 2017) we consider a very simple network with single neuron layers, connected in sequence.
 Let’s say every layer consists of,